ed-fish/spatio-temporal-cropping-tool/README.md

 Note - Open CV was compiled from source for GPU use.
 You may need to add your own version of opencv `pip install cv2` for the code to work.
 File an issue if you have problems.

-2. Set paramters either in the config.yaml or via arguments.
+2. Set parameters either in the config.yaml or via arguments.

 `python main.py --help`